-Weird & Offbeat: Hands Sculpture in the Venice Grand Canal – You know me.
+You know me.
 I’m always on the hunt for the most weird and offbeat things I can find whenever I travel.
 That’s why I was so delighted to spot the giant hands sculpture in the Venice Grand Canal several years back.
 While the sculpture has long since been removed, this work of art delivered a powerful message.

 It was a hot and humid Saturday morning in July.
-I’d left my B&B to set out on my first day of explorations around Venice, which included walking over the Rialto Bridge, perusing the gondolas piled full of books at Libreria Acqua Alta, and having a delicious lunch (which naturally, included a Bellini) at AMO.
+I’d left my B&B to set out on my first day of exploring Venice, which included walking over the Rialto Bridge, perusing the gondolas piled full of books at Libreria Acqua Alta, and having a delicious lunch (which naturally, included a Bellini!) at AMO.

 Recommended reading: See what others had to say about the hands sculpture in the Venice Grand Canal, including this article from Bored Panda and this one from the Evening Standard, which includes a video showing how the piece arrived in Venice by boat.

-The 5,000 pound hands were molded at a studio in Barcelona and sent to Venice by boat.
-Made from a polyurethane foam covered in resin, the sculpture is supported by four pillars that are anchored at a depth of 30 feet.
-The hands were modelled after Quinn’s 11 year son and are so life like that you can see creases in the skin and even, finger nails.
+The 5,000-pound hands were molded at a studio in Barcelona and sent to Venice by boat.
+Made from polyurethane foam covered in resin, the sculpture is supported by four pillars that are anchored at a depth of 30 feet.
+The hands were modeled after Quinn’s 11-year son and are so life-like that you can see creases in the skin and even, fingernails.
 Quinn noted: “I wanted to sculpt what is considered the hardest and most technically challenging part of the human body.
 The hand holds so much power – the power to love, to hate, to create, to destroy.”

 Good to Know

 1) If you’re traveling to Venice, be sure to book a place to stay.
 Check out your options with booking.com.Booking.com

 2) Make your time in Venice memorable and try a guided tour.